-The software part of the TOE consists of the cryptographic RSA-, EC- libraries and the supporting Toolbox and Base libraries.
-If RSA or EC or Toolbox or combinations hereof are part of the shipment, automatically the Base Library is included.
+The software part of the TOE consists of the cryptographic libraries RSA and EC, the Toolbox and Base library.
+If RSA or EC or Toolbox is part of the shipment, the Base Library is automatically included.
 The Base Library provides the low level interface to the asymmetric cryptographic coprocessor and has no user available interface.